 Similarly, in Final Fantasy Tactics A2, using the Ranger's Mirror Item skill and then selecting Knot of Rust will cause the unit to hurl pieces of rock to heal the target (because Mirror Item reverses the properties of the item).

-Which results in a particularly underhanded Game Breaker: Calculated Holy becomes a Kill Sat that destroys enemies while healing allies that dons Chameleon Robe.
+Which results in a particularly underhanded Game Breaker: Calculated Holy becomes a Kill Sat that destroys enemies while healing allies wearing Chameleon Robes.
 Suddenly, Limberry Castle isn't all that terrifying...

 A Moogle class (Flintlock) and Bangaa class (Cannoneer) in Final Fantasy Tactics A2 can fire healing shots or Ethershots.